christopher-danz/QxQ_QuantumComputing/README.md

 Since the imported Qiskit libraries are very heavy a normal jupyter notebook exceeds 25 MB which is why I upload them compressed.

 I recommend to get registered at IBM Quantum Experience and use their Quantum Lab.
 It's quite intuitive and all necessary packages are already important whenever you open a new Python3 file.

+// TO DO: check Papermill for workflow automation with jupyter notebooks Add Lab_Week6 and Lab_Week7 to repo